 There’s NO WAY AROUND it.
-Undoubtedly, our children need one-on-one time with us.
+Your children need one-on-one time with you.
 You can look at this as preventive maintenance.
 Without a doubt, quality time is the only way to keep or mend the relationship.

 The best way to make sure you spend one-on-one time with your child is to schedule it into your days and into your routines.
 You have to make sure that you carve out time for each kid each day, and put it on your schedule.
 Otherwise, there’s a good chance it doesn’t happen, and then not doing it becomes your new routine.
 It doesn’t take long before things become really chaotic.
 Connecting with your child is in everyone’s best interest.

-The below information is NOT age sensitive.
+The below information is NOT age-sensitive.
 You may have to change how you do it according to age, but what you read below is what all of our children want.
-There’s a good chance that the more they act like they don’t want to spend time with you, the more they really want it.
+There’s a good chance that the more your child acts like they don’t want to spend time with you, the more they really want it.
 You just have to get more creative in figuring out how to connect.

 The 4 Best Strategies for Connecting With Your Child: